jcordes73/openshift-ai-ray/yaml/distributed/README.md

 ### Interacting with the Model with an App

-Use `04 raytrain-stablediffusion-streamlit.ipynb` to build the app using OpenShift.
+Use `04 raytrain-stablediffusion-streamlit.ipynb` to build the [Streamlit app](../../app/app.py) using OpenShift.
 OpenShift provides several ways to build you app to integerate with the model serving.

 The demo uses the oc [cli](https://docs.openshift.com/container-platform/4.15/applications/creating_applications/creating-applications-using-cli.html) with a source build strategy from a git repository to build the application.
 A [BuildConfig](https://docs.openshift.com/container-platform/4.15/cicd/builds/understanding-image-builds.html) is created.
 A BuildConfig object is the definition of the entire build process and defines the Source-to-Image (S2I) build.

 Once the app is deployed, you can access it via the route.